AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/workflows-administering.md

 You can also create multiple configurations of the service to purge workflow instances that satisfy different criteria.
 For example, create a configuration that purges the instances of a particular workflow model when they are running for much longer than the expected time.
 Create another configuration that purges all completed workflows after a certain number of days to minimize the size of the repository.

-To configure the service, you can use the [Web Console](/help/sites-deploying/configuring-osgi.md#osgi-configuration-with-the-web-console) or [add an OSGi configuration to the repository](/help/sites-deploying/configuring-osgi.md#osgi-configuration-in-the-repository).
+To configure the service, you can configure the OSGI Configuration Files see [OSGi configuration files](/help/implementing/deploying/configuring-osgi.md).
 The following table desribes the properties that you need for either method.

 >[!NOTE]
 >